wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-auth-code.md

 ### Additional middleware configuration

 The `OktaMvcOptions` class configures the Okta middleware.
-You can see all the available options in the [project's GitHub].
+You can see all the available options in the project's readme [on GitHub][github-aspnetcore].

-### Secure your application
+### Secure your application's routes

-Use the `[Authorize]` attribute on controllers or actions to require a logged-in user:
+With this middleware in place, use the `[Authorize]` attribute on controllers or actions to require a logged-in user:

 ```csharp
 [Authorize]